Agent-Coder/MKS22X-FinalProject/README.md

 4. Move around using arrow keys, press space bar to generate ice blocks (in a row, be careful, you can't move at all while attacking).
 Your objective? *Grab all the berries on the screen without getting killed by enemies* You can't kill enemies!
 You just have to keep on running to grab all the berries while avoiding enemies. *Any* contact with enemy Pokemon will result in death, forcing you to restart the level :(
 5. In level 3, Mismagius is a ghost type Pokemon, enabling her to pass through the crystals.
 As a non-ghost type Pokemon, you can't pass through the crystals.
 Your goal is to get all the berries while avoiding Mismagius and dodging all the crystals that pop up from the ground every couple of seconds.
 6. In level 4, a horde of Ditto appears!
 Dittos copy your every movement and even look like your Pokemon!
 The Dittos are very crafty, so every couple of seconds they replace the razz berries with poisoned ones.
 Grabbing a poisoned berry will result in death :( Make sure to use the crystal walls, ice blocks, and warp tiles to your advantage!
 This level is hard, so good luck!
 7. Once you beat all four levels, congrats!
-A congratulatory screen will pop up.
+A *really nice looking* congratulatory screen will pop up.
 Thanks for playing :)

 Here's a photo of Manaphy cuz why not c:
 ![](GithubImages/ManaphyGithub.jpg)